teebes/tango-core/DEVELOPMENT.rst

 * TODO: add simple unit test for simplesite '/' path.
 * TODO: support app.TAB tab completion with code.interact
 * TODO: test empty and sparse site packages.
-* TODO: Support regular expression route matches, using 'match' directive. (?)
+* TODO: Support pattern matching in routes.
-  This matches routes.py, not request URLs, to support exports across an entire area of the app.
 * TODO: Build a utility to determine if a link is internal/external to app.
 * TODO: Provide an app-building option which only hits a specific context module, for testing data/template integration in isolation.